Inclusive Design: Colour Accessibility

 Contrast is graded as ‘A’, ‘AA’ and ‘AAA’.
 With the ‘AAA’ grading being the gold standard for accessibility.

 The minimum level your contrast should be to pass W3C’s standards is AA.
 When checking your typeface contrast for buttons, background legibility or navigation bars, two versions will be graded.
 Regular type sizing and large.

 Regular is defined by a regular weight and at 16px, the minimum standard for body text sizing.
 Large can be defined in two ways.
 The first is a bold weight at 18px, and the second is a regular weight at 24px.

 We’ve put together a chart above to demonstrate what fails and passes the contrast checker.
 It shouldn’t be revolutionary to know that white works better on darker hues, and black works better on lighter hues.
 As you move along the examples you’ll notice the colours are toned down and not bright neon like the left column.
 A softer tone is easier on the eyes.

 Don’t feel the need to only stick with black or white either.
 Experiment with your brand colours to find what works for you.

 There are plenty of options to check your contrast.
 Here are a few that we would recommend:

 The Best Colour Combinations for Accessibility

 Now we’ve talked about contrast on a general accessibility level.
 We’ll now get into what you can do to be accessible for those who do have a colour vision deficiency.

-We’re going to continue the theme of contrast but instead move on to the contrast between two or more colours.
+We’re going to continue the theme of contrast but instead, move on to the contrast between two or more colours.
 Red and green, seen by anyone with normal vision, are clearly a striking contrast when put together.
-We use these colours to distinguish between error and success, good and bad, slow and fast, stop and start.
+We use these colours to distinguish between error and success, good and bad, slow and fast, and stop and start.
 But someone with Protanopia can only see yellow hues in their place.